holyavkin/Public/codex.md

 - My mother-in-law is the best mother-in-law I could ever imagine.
 - My brother-in-law is a very smart, charismatic person.

-* 🐶 Animals are our roommates on Earth.
+* 🐶 Animals are our housemates on Earth.
 - “If slaughterhouses had glass walls, the whole world would be vegetarian”. Ⓒ Paul McCartney.
 — We use pets for fulfilling our emptiness.
 – Rocky, my dog is a little Buddha, a great teacher of unconditional love.